martxel/vps_setup_scripts/README.md

 ### Step 3: Upload your public key for the deployer user

 From your **local** machine:

     ./ssh-copy-id deployer@yourserver.com

-You should be able to connect to the server without a password
+You should be able to connect to the server without a password:

     ssh deployer@yourserver.com

 ### Step 4: Upload the server_scripts with the user you have created